DreamSpoon/AMH2B/README.md

 #### Instructions to use the script:
 Select only the armature (the MHX armature, although this script will work with any armature) that needs its current pose to be set as the 'rest pose'.

-Press button AMH2B -> Bridge Re-Pose
+Press button AMH2B -> Armature -> Retarget - Bridge Re-Pose

 Result: Extra armature is created, and selected meshes will have an Armature modifier applied which uses this extra armature.